Ayush-Poddar-2003/Computer-Networks/1_2_TransmissionImpairments.md

+# TRANSMISSON IMPAIRMENT

-### 1. Attenuation (Signal Loss)
+### <CENTER>1.
+Attenuation (Signal Loss)
-Reduction in signal strength as it travels through a medium.
+- Reduction in signal strength as it travels through a medium.
-Cause: Resistance of wire, Long distances
+- Cause: Resistance of wire, Long distances
-Solution:Use amplifiers (analog signal) or repeaters (digital signal)
+- Solution:Use amplifiers (analog signal) or repeaters (digital signal)
-Use optical fibers for long-distance, low-loss transmission
+- Use optical fibers for long-distance, low-loss transmission

 Attenuation is measured in decibels (dB) using:
 ```math